jonathanlin0/Theseus/External Server/README.txt

-This folder contains all the information for the external server.
+pinger.py is the source code for pinger.exe

-This external server is hosted on Repl, and it is used to hold the leaderboard information.
+The pinger file pings the external server every 5 seconds to keeep it online.
+The external server is hosted on Repl, and is used to hold the game's leaderboard information.

-This folder and its contents are not necessary for the game, but it is simply a program used for the developers to keep the server online.
+This folder and its contents are not necessary to run the game, but it is simply a program used for the developers to keep the server online.